-Under Klingemann and head coach Arvid Swan Northwestern won 14 dual matches during the regular season and another in the Big Ten Tournament against Penn State.
+In Klingemann's first year on staff in 2012, Northwestern won 14 dual matches during the regular season and another in the Big Ten tournament against Penn State.
 The 'Cats collected seven wins in conference play during the regular season, their highest output since the 2001 campaign.

 As a team, Northwestern rose steadily up the rankings list throughout the season.
 After winning four straight matches to open the season, Swan's squad debuted at No. 65 on January 24.
 When the season's final listing was released on May 29, the Wildcats checked in at No. 42, the best mark of the season.